shieldgenerator7/DnD-Stories/FaerunDiverge/Faerun Diverge.md

 “Yeah.”

-“But that clerk back there, Nomi?
+“But that clerk back there, Noni?
 She is *really* into you.”

 “I noticed.”